 Instead of using fabric softener, try adding 1/2 cup of baking soda to the rinse cycle.
-Baking soda acts as a natural softener and is gentler for household members who have skin sensitivities to the chemicals found in commercial fabric softeners.
+Baking soda acts as a natural softener and is a gentler alternative to commercial fabric softeners.

 If your clothes smell like sweat or smoke, it's best to let them soak in a baking soda solution overnight.
 Soaking gives the baking soda time to go to work as a deodorizer.

-- Mix a cup of baking soda with a gallon of water in a bucket.
+- Mix 1 cup of baking soda with 1 gallon of water in a bucket.

 - Add your clothes to the bucket, and swirl them around to make sure they are fully soaked.